ST Writer

 ST Writer is a word processor program for the Atari ST series of personal computers.
-It was introduced by Atari Corporation in 1985 along with the 520ST.
-It is a port of Atari's AtariWriter Plus from the earlier 8-bit computer series, matching it closely enough to share files across platforms unchanged.
+It was introduced by Atari Corporation in 1985 along with the 520ST, the first machine in the ST family.
+It is a port of Atari's AtariWriter Plus from the earlier Atari 8-bit computers, matching it closely enough to share files across platforms unchanged.
 Running on the ST allowed it to display a full 80-column layout, create much larger files, and support additional features.

 ST Writer did not use a graphical user interface (GUI).
 Atari said it was intended as a stop-gap until a GUI word processor was available.
 When this became available at the end of 1985 in the form of 1st Word, ST Writer stopped being distributed with new machines.
 By this point, it had garnered a faithful following and Atari released the source code to one of its more vocal advocates.
 It continued to be supported through multiple major updates until 1992, when it was known as ST Writer Elite.

 History

 AtariWriter

 When Atari began sales of the 8-bit series in late 1979, they released two models, the 400 and 800.
 The 800 was intended to be sold in professional settings, featuring a full mechanical keyboard and easily expandable memory.
 Sales of this model were initially slow due to a lack of suitable software and the company's reputation as a games developer.
 In 1981, Atari introduced Atari Word Processor.
 This required an 800 with 48 kB and a 810 disk drive, and left memory for about one page of text.
+The hardware demands and complexity led to reviewers always suggesting other products instead.

 After a year on the market, Atari replaced Word Processor with the AtariWriter in 1982.
 This shipped on a ROM cartridge that allowed it to run on any machine in the Atari lineup.
 AtariWriter sold an estimated 800,000 copies of the US version, not including sales of the international versions or any of the later disk-based releases.
 (This means at least one in five of every 8-bit machine bought a copy of the program.)
-A updated version followed; AtariWriter Plus added 80-column typing using horizontal scrolling, a feature of the earlier Word Processor.
+An updated version followed; AtariWriter Plus added 80-column typing using horizontal scrolling, a feature of the earlier Word Processor.